-- Reserves for credit losses The bank records reserves for credit losses, consisting of an allowance for loan losses, reported as a reduction of loans on the bank's balance sheet, and a reserve for losses on unfunded commitments, including standby letters of credit and unused loan commitments, which is reported as a liability on the bank's balance sheet.
+- Reserves for credit losses The bank records reserves for credit losses, consisting of an allowance for loan losses, reported as a reduction of loans on the bank's balance sheet, and a reserve for losses on unfunded commitments, including letters of credit and unused loan commitments, which is reported as a liability on the bank's balance sheet.
 These reserves are management's best estimate of the amount of probable losses existing in and inherent in our loan portfolio.
 The allowance for loan losses and reserves for credit losses are increased through provisions for credit losses and loan recoveries and are decreased through loan loss reversals and loan charge-offs.
 The allowance for loan losses is determined based on a periodic evaluation of the loan portfolio, which identifies loans that may be impaired.
 Each of these individual loans is evaluated based on the borrower's overall financial condition, resources and payment record; the prospects for support from any financially responsible guarantor; and, if appropriate, the estimated net realizable value of any collateral.
-If the present value of expected future cash flows (or, alternatively, the fair value of the collateral) is less than the recorded investment in the loan (including accrued interest, net deferred loan fees or costs, and unamortized premium or discount), an impairment is recognized by making an addition to the allowance for loan losses with a corresponding charge to the provision for credit losses or by similarly adjusting an existing valuation allowance.
-The reserve includes a specific reserve for impaired letters of credit as well as a general reserve for expected credit deterioration and losses on unfunded commitments that are not individually evaluated. - Valuation methodologies Management applies various valuation methodologies to assets and liabilities that often involve a significant degree of judgment, particularly when liquid markets do not exist for the particular items being valued.
+If the present value of expected future cash flows (or, alternatively, the fair value of the collateral) is less than the recorded investment in the loan (including accrued interest, net deferred loan fees or costs, and unamortized premium or discount), an impairment is recognized by making an addition to the allowance for loan losses with a corresponding charge to the provision for credit losses or by similarly adjusting an existing valuation allowance. - Valuation methodologies Management applies various valuation methodologies to assets and liabilities that often involve a significant degree of judgment, particularly when liquid markets do not exist for the particular items being valued.
 Quoted market prices are used when estimating fair values for certain assets for which an observable liquid market exists, such as most investment securities.
 Third-party valuation services are utilized by management to obtain fair values for the majority of the bank's investments.
 Management utilizes significant estimates and assumptions to value items for which an observable liquid market does not exist.
-Examples of these items include impaired loans, pension and other postretirement benefit obligations, and certain derivative and other financial instruments.
+Examples of these items include impaired loans, other postretirement benefit obligations, and certain derivative and other financial instruments.
 These valuations require the use of various assumptions, including, among others, discount rates, rates of return on assets, repayment rates, cash flows, default rates, costs of servicing and liquidation values.
 The use of different assumptions could produce significantly different results, which could have material positive or negative effects on the bank's results of operations.